Lumiera 0.pre.04

 Specialised shorthand notation for building the Render Node network.

-During the Builder run, the render nodes network will be constructed by gradually refining the connectivity structure derived from interpreting the »high-level model« from the current Session.
-At some point, it is essentially clear what data streams must be produced and what media processing functionality from external libraries will be utilised to achieve this goal.
+During the Builder run, the Render Node network will be constructed by gradually refining the connectivity structure derived from interpreting the »high-level Model« from the current Session.
+At some point, it is essentially clear what data streams must be produced and what media processing functionality from external libraries will be utilised to achieve the goal.
 This is when the fluent builder notation defined in this header comes into play, allowing to package the fine grained and in part quite confusing details of parameter wiring and invocation preparation into some goal oriented building blocks, that can be combined and directed with greater clarity by the control structure to govern the build process.

 Levels of connectivity building